remcoros/WOTC_UITacticalHUD_LagFixes/WOTC_UITacticalHUD_LagFixes/ReadMe.txt

 [h2]Using '[WOTC] Unlimited Ability Icons'? [b]READ THIS:[/b][/h2]

-Since recent updates, this mod [b]already includes[/b] the functionality of Unlimited Ability Icons.
+This mod [b]already includes[/b] Unlimited Ability Icons.
 You [b]MUST[/b] remove or disable '[WOTC] Unlimited Ability Icons', you don't need it with this mod.
 It is safe to remove mid-campaign and from tactical saves.

 Thanks -bg- for letting me include the functionality of Unlimited Ability Icons into this mod!

 [h1]Issues[/h1]

-Hopefully, these fixes can be merged into the Community Highlander at some point.
-Before that, these 'fixes' need more real-world testing.
-That's why I pushed out this mod (my first), to gather feedback and fix potential issues before making their way into CHL.

 Please report any issues you may find here or on discord (@ExitSign).